pfoundation/p.foundation/updates/2025-08-07-owning_the_stack.md

 # Owning the Stack

 _I think this might be my fourth draft about ONS (Open Notification Service).
 The first was for the initial announcement, the second for the milestone of sending 1 billion notifications, and now this one.
-Neither of the earlier drafts made it to the website for one reason or another, so I hope this version covers everything and more._
+Neither of the earlier drafts made it to the website for one reason or another.
+I hope this version covers everything and more._

 Before founding P Foundation, I was an early cloud adopter, going back to Google App Engine in 2008-9, and I continued to use the cloud for most projects.
 But when I started P Foundation in 2021, we made a deliberate, day-one decision to build and operate our own infrastructure end-to-end: from the network layer to the hardware, and eventually run our own data centers.